jschwell/Beginning-.NET-Programming/README.md

 **Programs:**
 * Personal Database
+ * Displays a table named Employee in a DataGridView control
 * Multiform Personnel Database Application
+ * Displays the Employee table in a DataGridView control on the main form and displays the Employee table in a Details view on a second form
 * Hourly Pay Sorter
+ * Sorts the data in ascending or descending order by hourly pay rate
 * Employee Search
+ * Allows the user to enter in a name and then searches for that name in the Employee table
 * Highest and Lowest Pay Rate
+ * Displays the highest and lowest pay rate in the Employee table
 * Population Database
+ * Allows the user to sort a list of cities by population or by name
+ * Calculates and displays the total population and the average population
+ * Displays the highest and lowest population